FedeZet/botkit-templates/templates/advanced/with-advanced-prefix-commands/README.md

 # 🤖 Advanced Discord Bot

 Template for a advanced Discord Bot built with [Discord.js](https://discord.js.org).
-It's a good starting point for new bot developers.

 This template is built with the documentation of [discord.js Guide](https://discordjs.guide/).
 For more information refer to that guide.